LucasAub/Moonshot-Project/Documents/TechnicalSpecification/TechnicalSpecification.md

 - Process multi-column layouts appropriately
 - Handle different languages based on document settings

+**OCR Triggering Criteria:**

+The PDF Accessibility Tool automatically determines when OCR is necessary using three key thresholds:

+1. **Text Coverage Threshold (10%):** OCR is triggered when less than 10% of the document contains machine-readable text, suggesting the document might be image-based.
+2. **Image-to-Text Ratio (60%):** If images occupy more than 60% of the document's content area, OCR is initiated to ensure any text within images is captured.
+3. **Character Density (100 characters/page):** Documents with fewer than 100 characters per page on average trigger OCR, as this indicates potential text embedded in images.

+The system performs this analysis during the document inspection phase and logs the decision criteria to provide transparency about why OCR was or wasn't initiated.
+Users can also manually override this decision through the UI if necessary.

 ### 2.6 Image Caption Generation (BLIP)

 The BLIP component for image captioning: